miaohualin/hello-world/README.md

 # hello-world
-The first use of Github
+The first use of Github.
-I love code,but I just learn C and Java therefore I'd like to improve myself through Github
+I love code,but I just learn C and Java. therefore I'd like to improve myself through Github